mayasharma2110/Keep-Riding/README.md

 * Code Institute for teaching me the basics of HTML, CSS and bootstrap to allow me to create this website.

-* My mentor who helped provide feedback on this website and improvements that could be made.
+* My mentor Antonio Rodriguez who helped provide feedback on this website and improvements that could be made.

 * The Slack community for providing support throughout the course so far.

-Also, specifically to members who gave feedback on the website and any improvements/changes that could be made.
+* Thanks to the fellow students on Slack and my friends who viewed the website and gave feedback on any improvements/changes that could be made.

 * The websites that I used to gain inspiration for creating my own horse riding school website ([Hall Place Equestrian Centre](https://hall-place.com/) and [Palmers Riding Stables](http://palmers-stables.com/)).